pglpm/Pbounds/README.md

 # Pinference

-## An explanation of what the package is about
+## An explanation of what this package is about

 *[This explanation is taken from the [vignette](https://pglpm.github.io/Pinference/articles/inferP.html) accompanying the package.]*

 The probability calculus is an extension of the calculus of propositional logic.
 Besides the *truth* or *falsity* of propositions, the probability calculus also considers a continuum of degrees of credibility -- probabilities -- between those two extremes.
 Just as propositional logic gives a set of rules to derive the truth or falsity of some propositions from the truth or falsity of others, so the probability calculus gives a set of rules to derive the probability for some propositions from the probability for others; these rules include the logical ones as a special case.
+(See [vignette](https://pglpm.github.io/Pinference/articles/inferP.html) for references.)

 There are different [logical deduction systems](https://plato.stanford.edu/archives/spr2023/entries/natural-deduction/), each with many dialects, to express the rules of propositional logic.
 One of them is the [*sequent calculus*](https://encyclopediaofmath.org/wiki/Sequent_calculus).
 The probability calculus has many analogies with the sequent calculus.